SHAODOO/CAT201-Assignment-1/README.md

-# CAT201-Assignment-1
+# CAT201-Assignment-1 (PDF to Text Converted Web Application)
-This assignment evaluates a student ability in web platform development.
+Setup Apache webserver inside a Docker container.
+Create a web application to allow users to convert a .pdf file to .txt file using Java PDFBox library.